orioh/dcard-take-home-test/README.md

 > npm run dev
 ```

-Then you can test the api with http://localhost:3000/api/test
+Then you can do the test the web page http://localhost:3000/

+or you can call testing [get] api "http://localhost:3000/api/test" directly

 ### 🎨 Ideas

-Create a "RateLimitController" as the middleware,
+Create a "**RateLimitController**" as the middleware,
 this way we can define different rules for each router.

 For example: